-Back pain is such a common problem in the world that it is the leading cause of disability and affects about 700 million people.
-Researchers in Australia recently took a close look at back pain because this problem afflicts 4 million in that nation alone, and results in over a billion dollars in treatment.
+Back pain is such a common problem in the world.
+It is the leading cause of disability and affects about 700 million people.
+Researchers in Australia recently took a close look at backache.
+This problem afflicts 4 million in that nation alone, and results in over a billion dollars in treatment.
 But what researchers found is far more disconcerting.

 The study compared the death rate of individuals over the age of 70 with spine (back and/or neck) pain and those without.
 They determined that each year a person had a 13% greater chance of dying if spinal pain was a problem.

-This is a significant discovery since most people dismiss back pain as not being life-threatening.
+This is a significant discovery since most people dismiss backache as not being life-threatening.
 In fact, the attitude of most people is that pain is a normal part of aging, and a person just needs to learn to live with it and manage the pain.

-This study shows that it is far more important than anyone realized to get to the bottom of back pain and correct it.
+This study shows that it is far more important to the bottom of back pain and correct it.

 Back Pain and Upper Cervical Chiropractic

-Spinal pain in both the back and neck are often connected because these bones are all joined to each other.
+Spinal pain in both the back and neck often go hand in hand because these bones are all joined to each other.
 However, when a person’s pain is isolated in the mid or lower back, the neck being the source of the problem may be rejected.
-Upper cervical chiropractors, however, understand the reason neck pain may lead to back pain.
+Upper cervical chiropractors, however, understand the reason neckache may lead to backache.

-Upper cervical chiropractic helps back pain by correcting misalignments of the upper neck that can lead to lower back problems.
-Once the underlying problem is resolved, the rest of the spine can straighten out natural, thus relieving back pain.
+Upper cervical chiropractic helps severe backache by correcting misalignments of the upper neck that can lead to lower back problems.
+Once the underlying problem is resolved, the rest of the spine can straighten out natural, thus relieving backache.
 According to the study above, resolving back pain may be important for both quality of life and longevity.